History of slavery in Michigan: Michigan Territory (1805–1837)

 Some filed freedom suits, or writs of habeas corpus, but few won their freedom through the courts, even when it was clear that people remained enslaved illegally.
 One case, In the Matter of Elizabeth Denison, Et.
 Al., was tried in 1807.
-A farmer, William Tucker, owned members of the African American Denison family.
+A farmer, William Tucker, owned members of the black Denison family.
 He willed that Peter and Hannah should be freed after his and his wife's death.
 Their children were willed to the family of Tucker's brother.
 The Denisons initiated a ground-breaking lawsuit for the freedom of the children, citing the anti-slavery provisions of the Northwest Ordinance.
-Judge Augustus Woodward and the Michigan Supreme Court ruled that the children—Elizabeth, James, Scipio and Peter Denison—should be enslaved.
+Judge Augustus Woodward and the Michigan Supreme Court ruled that the children—Lisette, James, Scipio and Peter Denison—should be enslaved.
 The Denison family crossed into Canada, where they lived until Woodward later ruled that enslaved people who became free by living in Canada would not be returned to Michigan Territory slaveholders.
-Daughter Lisette became a successful businesswoman and property owner.
+Lisette became a successful businesswoman and property owner.
 In the meantime, there were two people from Canada who were released in 1808 as the result of their freedom suits.
 The following year, a boy named Thomas and a woman named Hannah were released.

 By 1810, there were 24 slaves in Michigan, 17 of whom were in Detroit.
-Free and enslaved Blacks were recruited to fight during the Chesapeake Crisis and during the War of 1812, which released the enslaved men from the bonds of slavery.
+Free and enslaved blacks were recruited to fight during the Chesapeake crisis and during the War of 1812, which released the enslaved men from the bonds of slavery.

 Mayor John R. Williams used enslaved people for forced labor.
 In 1817, Williams sought to purchase two Native American teenage children who he planned to hold as indentured servants until they were 30 years of age.
 Although there were known slaves in the Michigan Territory in 1820, there were none recorded in the census.
 The Detroit Free Press, founded in 1831, supported slavery leading up to the Civil War.

 After freeing themselves in Kentucky, Thornton and Lucie Blackburn arrived in Detroit in 1831.
-In 1833, free and enslaved Blacks rioted against the imprisonment of the Blackburn family in what is called the Blackburn Riots.
+In 1833, free and enslaved blacks rioted against the imprisonment of the Blackburn family in what is called the Blackburn Riots.
 Rioters wounded the sheriff in the process of freeing the Blackburns and threatened to set the city on fire.

 An enslaved woman named Rachel was held as a slave in Michigan Territory before being sold to a new slaveholder in Missouri Territory.
 In 1834, she filed the freedom suit Rachel v.
 Walker, which was lost in the lower court.
-She appealed to the Supreme Court of Missouri, where she won the case, and her freedom, in 1836.
+She appealed to the Supreme Court of Missouri, where she won the case and her freedom in 1836.

-Slavery was banned throughout the British Empire, including Canada, due to the Slavery Abolition Act 1833.
+Slavery was banned throughout the British Empire, including Canada, with the Slavery Abolition Act 1833.
 Two years later, there were two slaves in Monroe County and one in Cass County.
-Slavery was banned in Michigan Territory in 1835, with its first Constitution of Michigan in the runup to statehood (1837).
+Slavery was banned in Michigan Territory in 1835 with the Constitution of Michigan in the runup to statehood in 1837.